munyokii/PLPAcademy/intro_to_python_assignment/README.md

 # 🧮 Basic Calculator Program

-This is a simple Python console program that performs basic arithmetic operations—addition, subtraction, multiplication, and division—based on user input.
+This is a simple Python console program that performs basic arithmetic operations e.g. addition, subtraction, multiplication, division, and modulus based on user input.

 ## 🚀 Features

 - Accepts two numeric inputs from the user.
-- Accepts an arithmetic operation: +, -, *, or /.
+- Accepts an arithmetic operation: +, -, *, /, or %.
 - Performs the selected operation and displays the result in a readable format (e.g., 10 + 5 = 15).

 ## 🧑‍💻 How to Run